RandalSchwartz/observableflutter/PRD.md

 ### 3.2.
 Live Chat Screen

 - A real-time display of chat messages from the specified YouTube live stream.
-- Each message should show the author's display name, profile picture, and the message content.
+- Each message should show the author's display name, a profile picture, and the message content.
 - The chat should auto-scroll as new messages arrive.
 - Users can select a message by tapping on it, which will highlight it visually.
+- Tapping on a chat message will save an image of that message to a file.
 - Tapping the same message again will deselect it.

 ### 3.3.
 Error Handling